MLH/Getting-Started-with-Taipy/readme.md

 Gui(page).run(use_reloader=True, port=5001)
 ```

-After importing the pandas library, we’re defining a function that reads our csv and returns the data.
-We then instantiate a variable that passes the csv’s file path to our function.
+After importing the pandas library, we’re defining a function that reads our CSV and returns the data.
+We then instantiate a variable that passes the CSV’s file path to our function.

-Next, we create the chart visual control in our page, passing in our dynamic data value, our x and y labels, and making the chart orientation vertical.
+Next, we create the chart visual control in our page, passing in our dynamic data value, and our x and y labels.
 Let’s run our code and see the results!

 <img src="images/Taipy_picture4.png" height="50%">